IamNeu/Simple-Calculator/README.md

-# Simple-Calculator
+# Calculator
-A Simple Calculator using HTML, CSS and Javascript
+A Calculator using HTML, CSS and Javascript